gta-chaos-mod/ChaosModV/README.md

 See the [GTA5-Mods mod page](https://www.gta5-mods.com/scripts/chaos-mod-v-beta) for more information and instructions on how to install it.

+Feel free to join the [Discord Server](https://discord.gg/w2tDeKVaF9) for support or just to stay up to date on this (and other) mods.

 ## Building

 1. Clone the repo `git clone https://github.com/gta-chaos-mod/ChaosModV.git`